fragofer/reconbench/README.md

 docker build -t fragofer/reconbench .
 ```

-Note that in above example, the container name `reconbench` is local to your computer.
+Note that in the above example, the created image will be local to your computer.